Porter’s 5 Forces Analysis of Walmart – A Practical Example

 Bargaining Power of Suppliers (Very Low)

 The store chain purchases products from different suppliers.
-For those producers, Walmart is a buyer, one of the main players to supply products or services to.
-With the large purchasing volumes and broad customer reach, Walmart thus appears to be a buyer of high power.
-That’s why its suppliers make sure they cater to its needs at all times.
-They even build their operational centers adjacent to the store locations, simply to meet Walmart’s demands.
-And if a supplier isn’t able to accommodate its requests, Walmart is confident enough to just switch to a different one.
-All this weakens the power of suppliers.
-Of course, companies like Coca Cola are some of the very few that can overpower Walmart, as they are equally strong and can supply the end customers by themselves.
-What’s more, Walmart employs a Supplier Diversity Program as part of its Corporate Social Responsibility outlook.
-This further mitigates its dependency on a single distributor.
+Walmart—one of the leading players in supplying products and services—is a buyer for those producers.
+With its large purchasing volumes and broad customer reach, Walmart is a buyer of high power.
+That’s why its suppliers ensure they cater to its needs as best as possible.
+They even build operational centers adjacent to the store locations to meet Walmart’s demands.
+And if a supplier can’t accommodate its requests, Walmart is confident enough to switch to a different one.

 Threat of Substitutes (Low)